Man Up | Ep. 116 • June 10, 2016

 So, if that means that you got to curl five pound dumbbells because that’s how weak you are, you got to curl five pound dumbbells.
 Don’t be like grabbing the 20-pounders and swinging them around.
 You’re going to injure yourself, plus you’re not building any muscle.
 And you’re tricking yourself into thinking you’re more advanced than you are, and you’re not going to actually progress.

 Here’s a personal example.
-When I was at school, I was such an achiever in my grade school years.
+When I was in school, I was such an achiever in my grade school years.
 And achievers come out of being pleasers, and this is something I’m going to be working into in a book.
-So, a lot of guys, the guys who is watching this video, it’s Man Up: Masculinity for the Intelligent Man.
+So, a lot of us, the guys who are watching this video, it’s Man Up: Masculinity for the Intelligent Man.
 A lot of guys who self-identify as intelligent are achievers, and they became achievers because they found that the only surefire way to get approval from their parents or from those they love and look up to is by achieving; by getting good grades, by doing the right thing.

 Basically, it’s another way of pleasing the parent, pleasing the authority figure.
 So, what this does is creates a need to please but then it creates a need not to fail.
 You don’t want to fail because then you won’t get the love, or the validation or the approval that you’re seeking.
 So, this creates a dynamic where a little kid like… When I was a little kid, I would plagiarize.
 When you’re drawing, I would trace over stuff instead of free hand drawing like I was supposed to, just because I wanted to please the authority figures.
 And this was bad.
 Obviously, in the long run, if you just plagiarize a lot of stuff, and even if they let you get away with it, you’re not learning anything, you’re not growing, you’re not progressing.

-So, it’s better to actually submit a B-level, C-level piece of work, and then get the feedback and then work hard at it, than it is to fake like you’re an A student and submit a plagiarized or a copied A piece of work, because then you’re not actually learning and you’re not going to grow.
+So, it’s better to actually submit a B-level, C-level piece of work, and then get the feedback and then work hard at it, than it is to fake like you’re an A student and submit a plagiarized or a copied a piece of work, because then you’re not actually learning and you’re not going to grow.
 And then, you’re actually not going to get the support network because your teachers are going to think you’re fine, because you duped them.
 But that’s not going to help you in the long run.
-Luckily, I caught this early on in my life and learned that, but I wasted a lot of time basically just faking as an A student when I wasn’t really an A student.
+Luckily, I caught this earlyish on in my life and learned that, but I wasted a lot of time basically just faking as an A student when I wasn’t really an A student.
 You know, it catches up to you because then you do that for two/three years.

 By the time a teacher does call you out on it, you’ve now deprived yourself of two or three years of real learning and real education because you’ve been faking it.
 So, same thing goes with your standards.
 Don’t fake it.
 Don’t fake it till you get there.
 So, if you don’t feel repulsed by a woman, a girl, who doesn’t meet your ‘standards’, then yes, they’re fake standards.
 If you have to actually self-impose your standards and values on yourself, then they’re fake.
 Now, you’re dealing with the case that you find out you’re superficial or that you don’t really stand for anything, and that’s normal because most human beings in 2016 are sheltered.